Skip to main content

 ColumnsCount of captured attribute paths.

-ActionsContext-aware: Activate, Disable, Enable, Retry, Delete, Copy ID, Edit (Created only).
+ActionsContext-aware: Activate, Disable, Enable, Retry, Delete, Copy ID, View content (Activated only), Edit.

 The action menu is status-aware — only legal transitions are enabled: